iunetrecet/iunetrecet.github.io.old/_projects/topahack.md

     - "topahack10.jpg"
 ---

-Topahack is a hacklabs meeting from Basque Country.
+Topahack is a hacklab from the Basque Country.

 The poster is a part of a communication campaign.
 The size is a half of a DIN-A3.

-The style is digital and serious, because the aim are informatics.
+The style is digital and serious, aiming to reach computer scientists.